andreas-stuerz/opn-cli/README.md

 ## Usage

-Each command and subcommand support the `-h` or `--help option to show help for the current command.
+Each command and subcommand support the `-h` or `--help` option to show help for the current command.

+The config basedir is `~/.opn-cli/`.
+If the environment variable `XDG_CONFIG_HOME` is set, `~/.config/opn-cli` will be used instead.

 ```
 $ opn-cli --help